Robert Gerald Casey: Auxiliary Bishop of Chicago

 Pope Francis appointed Casey as an auxiliary bishop of Chicago on July 3, 2018.
 On September 17, 2018, Casey was consecrated at Holy Name Cathedral in Chicago by Cardinal Blase Cupich.
 His co-consecrators were Auxiliary Bishops Francis J. Kane and George J. Rassas.

 After his installation, Cupich assigned Casey as vicar for Vicariate III.
 In 2020, Cupich appointed him as vicar general for the archdiocese.

 Archbishop of Cincinnati

 Casey was named Archbishop of Cincinnati on February 12, 2025.
 Casey's installation occurred on April 3, 2025.
-In September of 2025, Casey rolled back his predecessor's decision to sever ties with the Girl Scouts of the USA.
+In September 2025, Casey rolled back his predecessor's decision to sever ties with the Girl Scouts of the USA.
+In January 2026, Casey announced a two-year Archdiocesan Synod, culminating in 2027.